Convexly independent subsets of Minkowski sums of convex polygons: Proof of the main theorem

 Using this notation, $A_{\varepsilon}$ is a chain obtained by flattening $A$, $A'_{\varepsilon}$ is the rotated version of this flattened chain, and $A''_{\varepsilon}$ is the chain formed by taking the midpoints of the two previous chains.
-To simplify the notation, for all $k \in [n]$ we denote by $A(k)$ the $k$th element of the sequence $A$ and use an analogous notation for other sequences.
+The next result follows from \cref{le:rotation}.